lsst/rtn-029/index.rst

 In this section we present the step-by-step procedure we use for creating and populating the repository using the `LSST Science Pipelines <https://pipelines.lsst.io>`__ releases in the series **v23.0.x**.

-For conciseness, hereafter we refer to the location of the repository the via the environment variable ``$REPO``.
-In addition, we use some environment variables which have the values shown below:
+For conciseness, hereafter we refer to the location of the repository the via the environment variable ``$REPO`` and we use environment variables to refer to the location of the input datasets.
+Those variables have the values shown below:

 .. prompt:: bash